 After decades of working with residential clients and contractors, it is clear all architectural work is collaborative.
 Its quality depends on the character and aspirations of the people involved.
 We aspired to do good work, and found in collaboration clarity of vision and persuasive powers are probably the architect's most important skills.

 Pasadena produced an amazing array of inspired architecture in the first half of the twentieth century.
 Unfortunately, by the 1970s much of this heritage was obscured or threatened.
-Surviving bungalows from the Arts & Crafts era had fallen on hard times, and many were carelessly remuddled.
-Other than Greene and Greene's well known Gamble House few were preserved and fully restored.
+Surviving bungalows from the Arts & Crafts era had fallen on hard times, and many were being carelessly remuddled.
+Other than Greene and Greene's well known Gamble House, few were preserved and fully restored.

-A responsive design approach to renovating historic buildings ran counter to current trends.
-Instead of "updating" existing houses in terms of latest style or self expression we played it straight.
+A responsive design approach to renovating buildings ran counter to current trends.
+Instead of "updating" existing houses in terms of the latest style or self expression we played it straight.
 We sought to understand the intentions behind original designs, and respond to these in our renovations.
-The work also expanded our knowledge of traditional design values-- like attention to building scale, proportion, hierarchy, harmony, and balance-- ideas that seemed of little interest to architects trained only in Modernism.
+The work also expanded our knowledge of traditional design values-- like attention to building scale, proportion, hierarchy, harmony, and balance-- ideas of little interest to architects trained only in Modernism.

 In fact, during this period it seemed only Modernist architects who overcame building traditions to develop a "signature style" were considered noteworthy, and when they renovated historic buildings they did more harm than good.
 Traditional architects like us were considered "uncreative," and definitely outside the mainstream.

-Some people who encountered our restorations imagined we had not done a thing!
+Some people who visited our restorations imagined we had not done a thing!
 Sure, we would have enjoyed more recognition, but remaining anonymous was our choice.
 Whenever possible we avoided telltale signs of remodeling and modern incongruities that would compete for attention.

-In our view the steady drumbeat of Modernism and economic imperatives in general had so diminished architectural character that most new buildings seemed cheap and dull in comparison to the well made and lively historic buildings we worked on.
+In our view the steady drumbeat of Modernism and economic imperatives in general had so diminished architectural character that most new buildings seemed cheap and dreary in comparison to the well made and lively historic buildings we worked on.

 Our architectural practice moved from Pasadena to Seattle in 1989, and since then most projects have been in Washington State.
 The approach remains the same, to work empathetically with our clients and building traditions.
-My focus is now shifting to allow more time to research and write historical perspectives, and to design small buildings from historic types--and, of course, to dance!
+My focus now is shifting to allow more time to research and write historical perspectives, to design small buildings from historic types--and, of course, to dance!